TomCqr/Website/README.md

   * CSS Grid with option for multiple areas for image and text content
   * I put the Nav at the top of the page and keept it consistent throughout the website
 * Colour:
-  * The colour on my pages are taken from the media like images and video
+  * The colour on my pages are taken from the media, images and video
   * I chose colours that compliment the image and make them stand out
 * Font/s:
   * The fonts I chose because they fit well with the product and are easy to read
 * Navigation (Site Map)
-  * The noav is consitent througout the pages
+  * The nav is consitent througout the pages
   * The translate button is at the bottom of the page so it can be found easily